grafana/google-sheets-datasource/docs/sources/query-editor/_index.md

 ---
-title: Creating queries for the Google Sheets data source plugin for Grafana
-menuTitle: Using the query editor
+title: Query editor
-description: Learn how to use the query editor for the Google Sheets data source plugin to visualize Google Spreadsheets data in Grafana dashboards.
+description: Learn about the query editor for the Google Sheets data source plugin to visualize Google Spreadsheets data in Grafana.
 keywords:
   - data source
   - google sheets